xdbfoundation/xdb-digitalbits-sdk/docs/reference/examples.md

 var receiverPublicKey = 'GAIRISXKPLOWZBMFRPU5XRGUUX3VMA3ZEWKBM5MSNRU3CHV6P4PYZ74D';

-// Configure DigitalBitsSdk to talk to the horizon instance hosted by Digitalbits.io
+// Configure DigitalBitsSdk to talk to the frontier instance hosted by Digitalbits.io
-// To use the live network, set the hostname to 'horizon.livenet.digitalbits.io' var server = new DigitalBitsSdk.Server('https://horizon.testnet.digitalbits.io');
+// To use the live network, set the hostname to 'frontier.livenet.digitalbits.io' var server = new DigitalBitsSdk.Server('https://frontier.testnet.digitalbits.io');

 // Uncomment the following line to build transactions for the live network.
 Be
-// sure to also change the horizon hostname.
+// sure to also change the frontier hostname.
 // DigitalBitsSdk.Network.usePublicNetwork();
 DigitalBitsSdk.Network.useTestNetwork();

 // Transactions require a valid sequence number that is specific to this account.
-// We can fetch the current sequence number for the source account from Horizon. server.loadAccount(sourcePublicKey) .then(function(account) {
+// We can fetch the current sequence number for the source account from Frontier. server.loadAccount(sourcePublicKey) .then(function(account) {
     var transaction = new DigitalBitsSdk.TransactionBuilder(account)